Rolczak/AppWithAlgorithms/README.md

 # Application With Algorithms
 Made with UWP (Uniwersal Widnows Platfrom) with C#.
 App can be easily ported to WPF.
 It is made for college project so it require a lot of work to be done well.
-> Most most algorithms can open/save/generate(random/manually) data
+>Most algorithms can open/save/generate(random/manually) data
 ## App includes algorithms from discrete optimalization like:
 - Hungarian Method
 - Knapsack Problem (2 methods greedy and dynamic)